 Focus and harmony

 What we find very important aspects while training horses is focus and harmony.
-When I’m training a horse I expect all the focus of him/her to be with me and not with cattle mooing 100 meters further away.
+When we're training a horse we expect all the focus of him/her to be with us and not with cattle mooing 100 meters further away.
 This is why we keep the training sessions short and interesting.
 The horses will soon learn to get into ‘workmode’ and seem to enjoy to work together with us.
 The other aspect, harmony, we find important in the meaning of being fair in what you ask from your horse.
 We don’t overask a certain exercise that went so well today, but instead reward the horse by stopping the session on that positive note.
 We also look for harmony in the way we train our horses.
 We feel that we succeeded in our training once a (young) horse is happy and willing to follow up our aids without stiffening up in their body.

 Starting up young horses / Schooling green horses